Crypto Trading Bot for Beginners: How to Start in 2026 Without Blowing Up

 If somebody is selling you a bot and claiming otherwise, they are either lying or they have never lost real money.

-• Supported assets: Does the tool match what you actually want to trade: crypto, stocks, FX, or CFDs?
+- Supported assets: Does the tool match what you actually want to trade?

 That is why I do not tell beginners to start with the most expensive thing.
 I tell them to build competence first.

 I have watched this pattern for the better part of a decade.
-It almost always takes one of three shapes.
+It almost always takes one of these five shapes.

 1. Buying an "auto-trade" tool from a Discord